gethugothemes/parsa-hugo/README.md

 ### Step 2 : Add your repository in Forestry

-Go to your [forestry](https://bit.ly/forestry-account)  account and click on `import your site now`. declare your config.toml file [`exampleSite`] and fill up basic settings .
-Mark everything is done then go to configuration to change the base url .
-You can put any url but this have to similar as netlify .
+Go to your [Forestry](https://bit.ly/forestry-account)  account and click on `import your site now`.
+Declare your config.toml file [`exampleSite`] and fill up basic settings.
+Mark everything is done then go to configuration to change the base url.
+You can put any url but this have to similar as Netlify.
 So for now put a name which you are going to put in netlify as netlify subdomain.

 ### Step 3 : Setup and host website with Netlify